meeeejin/til/mysql/code-related-to-log-files.md

 # Code related to log files

 This document summarizes the codes used when creating and reusing log files.
+The code below is based on MySQL 8.0.15.

 ## Log File Creation